Ruth White (actress): Early career

 White began her acting career in 1940 as an apprentice at the Cape May Playhouse.
 Late in World War II, she spent six months in Alaska and the Aleutians touring with a USO troupe.
 For five years, beginning in 1948, she was the leading resident actress at Bucks County Playhouse.

 White's Broadway debut came in The Ivy Green (1949).

 Career hiatus and resurgence

 White's career was delayed in the late 1950s while she nursed her ailing mother.
 She appeared in off-Broadway plays of Samuel Beckett ("Happy Days") and Edward Albee ("Malcolm" and "Box").
 She earned a Tony Award nomination in 1968 for her role in Harold Pinter's The Birthday Party.

+Among her film appearances are her role as Mother Marcella in Fred Zinnemann's The Nun's Story (1959) and as the cantankerous, aged Mrs. Dubose, who yells at the precocious children Jem, Scout, and Dill from her front porch in Robert Mulligan's To Kill a Mockingbird (1962).
 By the end of the 1960s, she had become one of New York's most highly praised and in demand character actresses, and appeared in Midnight Cowboy, Hang 'Em High and No Way To Treat A Lady.

 White's final film role was in The Pursuit of Happiness, released 14 months after her death.